raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ### bonus: exploiting symmetry

 Something else comes to mind when thinking about reducing the size of the tree to search.
-There is symmetry to the moves a Queen makes in Chess, and as a consequence, the positions we find have rotational symmetry, and they also have reflective symmetry on either horizontal or vertical axes.
+There is symmetry to the queen makes, and as a consequence, the positions we find have rotational symmetry, and they also have reflective symmetry on either horizontal or vertical axes.

-For example, every valid arrangement also has another valid arrangement that is symmetrical under vertical reflection, like these two mirror images of each other:
+One way to exploit this begins with noting that every valid arrangement also has another valid arrangement that is symmetrical under vertical reflection, like these two mirror images of each other:

 ```
 Q.......  .......Q